-ELEANOR SCOTT: Eleonore received her license in a Cherokee 140 in 1970.
-She presently owns a Cherokee 180 and flies a lot from her home in Trinity Center to Redding.
-She is a registered nurse and highly trained in emergency medicine.
-Eleonore is very active in the community and her husband, Lynn is also a pilot.
+ELEANORE SCOTT: Eleanore received her license in a Cherokee 140 in 1970.
+Owned a Cherokee 180 and flew a lot from her home in Trinity Center to Redding.
+She was a registered nurse and highly trained in emergency medicine.
+Eleanore was very active in the community and her husband, Lynn is also a pilot.

 BOBBIE MORRIS: Bobbie received her private license in Santa Monica, Ca. She also is a licensed ham radio operator, and does an excellent job.
 Bobbie’s husband is an instructor and worked at Sky Ranch, Northstar Aviation and flies for the Forestry Service in the summer.
 Bobbie presently flies a Cessna 172.

 Other charter members were unavailable for comment.

 On October 10th, 1975 the Mt.
 Shasta Chapter received a check from the Redwood Empire Chapter for $50.00.
 Pat Stoffer enclosed a note welcoming us as a new chapter.